 Latent viral infections have been extensively studied in relation to MS. Several viruses have been implicated, including members of the herpesvirus family.
-Herpesviruses, such as EBV, HHV-6 human endogenous retrovirus (HERV), varicella-zoster virus, Torque Teno virus (TTV), and cytomegalovirus, have been identified as potential triggers for MS due to their ability to establish lifelong latent infections in the human host.
-17,48,50,51
+Herpesviruses, such as EBV, HHV-6 human endogenous retrovirus (HERV), varicella-zoster virus, Torque Teno virus (TTV), and cytomegalovirus, have been identified as potential triggers for MS due to their ability to establish lifelong latent infections in the human host.^{17,48,50,51}

-EBV is one of the most extensively studied viruses in relation to MS.^{48,52} It is highly prevalent worldwide, with more than 90% of the adult population being infected.53 EBV infection is associated with infectious mononucleosis, and individuals who experience symptomatic primary infection have an increased risk of developing MS later in life.54-56 Furthermore, serological studies have consistently shown a higher prevalence of EBV antibodies in MS patients compared to healthy controls.56-59 against myelin in susceptible individuals.
-60 EBV infection has the potential to induce host immune responses, including the production of proinflammatory cytokines such as IL-12, IL-1 β , IL-6, IL-17, IL-15, GM-CSF, TNF- α , IFN- γ , lymphotoxin- α , and osteopontin through the stimulation of immune-related cell lines.
+EBV is one of the most extensively studied viruses in relation to MS.^{48,52} It is highly prevalent worldwide, with more than 90% of the adult population being infected.53 EBV infection is associated with infectious mononucleosis, and individuals who experience symptomatic primary infection have an increased risk of developing MS later in life.54-56 Furthermore, serological studies have consistently shown a higher prevalence of EBV antibodies in MS patients compared to healthy controls.56-59

+The exact mechanisms by which EBV contributes to MS pathogenesis are not fully defined, but several hypotheses have been proposed.
+One hypothesis suggests that EBV, upon primary infection, may dysregulate the immune system, leading to a cascade of events that ultimately result in an autoimmune response against myelin in susceptible individuals.60 EBV infection has the potential to induce host immune responses, including the production of pro-inflammatory cytokines such as IL-12, IL-1β, IL-6, IL-17, IL-15, GM-CSF, TNF-α, IFN-γ, lymphotoxin-a, and osteopontin through the stimulation of immune-related cell lines.
 These immune mediators can exacerbate inflammation reactions within MS lesions, leading to neuronal damage and disruption of cellular activity.
-Furthermore, it is believed that these inflammatory pathways may be activated by sensitization of brain neurons, which could be influenced by genetic alterations associated with MS. ^{17,22,48,61,62}
+Furthermore, it is believed that these inflammatory pathways may be activated by sensitization of brain neurons, which could be influenced by genetic alterations associated with MS.17,22,48,61,62